LuksiePanthera/Lupita-Luksie-Protocol/readme.md

 ---

 ## Applications
+This protocol is an architectural framework.
+It can be used as-is for basic calibration, or it can be fully developed into something more ambitious.

-This protocol could be used in many fields:
+This protocol has potential in fields such as:

 | Field | Application |
 | :--- | :--- |